seisman/HinetPy/paper/paper.md

 # Key features

-Here is a summary of the key features of HinetPy:
+The key features of HinetPy are:

 1. Facilitates easy access to NIED Hi-net seismic data, including continuous/event waveform data and event catalogs.
 2. Supports multiple seismic networks (e.g., F-net, S-net, MeSO-net and more in addition to Hi-net) in Japan.
-3. Selects a subset of stations based on geographical location or station name [Supports Hi-net, F-net, S-net and MeSO-net only].
+3. Selects a subset of stations based on geographical location or station name (Supports Hi-net, F-net, S-net and MeSO-net only).
 4. Converts waveform data to SAC format and instrumental responses to SAC polezero files.
-5. Speeds up with multithreads downloading and processing.
+5. Speeds up the downloading and processing workflow via the use of multithreading.

 # Important notes on the use of NIED Hi-net data